RomainLanz/slynova.io/content/blog/deploy-your-adonis-website/index.md

 > ssh romain@IP_OF_YOUR_DROPLET -p XXXXX
 ```

+**UPDATE:** It seems that changing the default SSH port could be a bad idea for some reasons.
+You can read more about those in [this article](https://www.adayinthelifeof.nl/2012/03/12/why-putting-ssh-on-another-port-than-22-is-bad-idea).

 ### Install a Firewall

 Ubuntu comes bundled with the great firewall `ufw`.
 Let's configure it.